midgen/UnrealFastNoise/README.md

 # UnrealFastNoise
-Modular, Blueprint-friendly noise generation for UE4
+### Modular, Blueprint-friendly noise generation for UE4

+Consists of a wrapper and blueprint utility functions around noise generation code from https://github.com/Auburns/FastNoise.

 Provides a modular system for mixing noise generators in Blueprint.